webofdata/specification-archived/specification.md

   - false (default)

-    Meaning that the entities in the list can replace the subject representations the client already has stored.
+    Meaning that the entities in the list can replace (update or mark as deleted) the subject representations the client already has stored.

   - true